**UPDATED: March 2022

 Store Location: 900 Jamieson Pkwy Unit 15, Cambridge, ON N3C 4N6

-I’ll be honest, when paying $14 for my Pulled Pork Poutine last summer I thought it was a bit steep.
-Then I saw the size of the serving and my eyes bulged wide open.
+I’ll be honest, when paying $14 for my Pulled Pork Poutine in 2020 I thought it was a bit steep.
+Then I saw the size of the serving and my eyes bulged open.
 And then I tasted it.
-Full disclosure – totally worth it.
+Full disclosure – it was completely worth it.
 In fact, I want another right now and it’s 9pm as I write this!
 In their own words, S.W.A.T. is “not fast food…we’re GREAT food fast!”.
 I concur.
 You’d have to be both great and fast if you cater for groups of 30-1,000 like they do.
 Sandwich enthusiasts, this one’s for you.
 S.W.A.T. is serving up some mean Montreal Smoked Meat, Philly Cheesesteak, and even a Pulled Weiner.
 Bring your appetite and a bib for this food truck.

 Tara’s Suggestion: Pulled Pork Poutine